tedneward/INFO314-TicTacToeRFC/RFC.md

 ### SESS
 This is sent by the server to the client to indicate the server has officially created a unique session between it and the client.
 The command is expected to include the version of the protocol the server will use with the client, and the unique session identifier itself.
 These values will be separated by whitespace.
 Examples: `SESS 1 57` or `SESS 1 0cb8d694-3999-4bc6-8351-0e978b62a08d`.

+### STAT
+This message is sent by a client to the server; it expects the client to pass a game-identifier body, indicating the game whose status is requested.

 ### YRMV
 This message is sent by the server to al of the participant clients in a game to indicate which player's move is currently accepted.
 This message always includes the command, the game identifier, and the client identifier whose move is currently accepted.
-Once this message is sent, the server will not accept any [move]() commands from a client other than the one whose identifier was included in this message.
+Once this message is sent, the server will not accept any [move](#move) commands from a client other than the one whose identifier was included in this message.

+## Example of use

+Two clients, CID1 and CID2, are going to play a game of TicTacToe using this protocol.

+CID1 -> server: `HELO 1 CID1`

+server -> CID1: `SESS S1 CID1`

+CID1 -> server: `CREA CID1`

+server -> CID1: `JOND CID1 G1`

+CID2 -> server: `HELO 1 CID2`

+server -> CID2: `SESS S2 CID2`

+CID2 -> server: `LIST`

+server -> CID2: `GAMS G1`

+CID2 -> server: `JOIN G1`

+server -> CID2: `JOND CID2 G1`

+server -> CID1: `YRMV G1 CID1`

+server -> CID2: `YRMV G1 CID1`

 ## Footnotes